chinmayarvind23/AIvaluate/project-plan.md

 **4. Data Management**
 - **Database Design**:
-    - Use a relational database management system (MongoDB) for structured data storage.
+    - Use a relational database management system (PostgreSQL) for structured data storage.
     - Ensure the database schema is optimized for performance and scalability.

 - **Data Security**: